NahinChowdhury/Comedy-Bar/README.md

 They can jump to new songs and each song will have a link to the user's profile or the post.

 Another feature could be a search engine that pulls songs from yt and spotify for now and let's you create a playlist that links to original
+We will expand the post feature by allowing user to attach images, songs, videos or even files.
+No limit on the number of attachments for now.

 STEPS to make sure data is consistent: